Novak Djokovic's Australia controversy timeline

 -- Djokovic's appeal hearing opens, but is repeatedly delayed by glitches as the court's online system crashes due to a surge of worldwide interest.

--- After several delays and arguments made by Djokovic's legal team and Canberra's lawyers the world number one wins a stunning victory over the Australia government.
+-- After several delays and arguments made by Djokovic's legal team and Canberra's lawyers the world number one wins a stunning victory over the Australian government.

 The judge orders that he "be released immediately and forthwith from immigration detention".